Goat Fencing 101, Everything You Need To Know

 We installed our first high tinsel six years ago, and I am happy with its effectiveness.
 We paid to have our fence installed to ensure it is done correctly so it is able to withstand our intense winters and snow here in Pennsylvania.

-In our area, this type of fencing adds to the value of your home, which is a good thing to keep in mind.
-Even though it is a high-cost investment knowing you will make your money back if you sell is a good thing to keep in mind.
+In our area, this type of fencing adds to the value of your home, which is a good thing to keep in mind when deciding.

-High-tensile fencing needs a gate for not only your animals but for people as well.
+High-tensile fencing needs a large gate to allow moving of livestock and the admittance of any farm equipment.
 The size of the gate will all depend on what you need to get into your pasture.
-We have a larger gate so we can get our tractor in and out of the pasture as needed.
+We have a larger gate so we can get our tractor in and out to work on the field if needed.

 For goats, you will want to have the first strand of wire lower to the ground.
-Ours is set at 9 inches and ensures even our goat kids stay inside.
+This will help to keep the young kids inside where it is safer.
+Ours is set at 9 inches and this height seems to work well.

 So many people have heard stories of goats and how hard they are to contain.
 Don’t let this rumor deter you from getting your first goats.
+Yes there are some that will prove hard to keep inside but most will be well behaved.
 Goats are funny, loving, entertaining, and very rewarding.
-I love my goats and can’t imagine my life without them.

-Now that you know the 101 on Goat Fencing you are ready to set up a grazing area for your goat herd.
+Now that you know the 101 on Goat Fencing you are ready to set up a grazing area for your goat herd to enjoy for years to come.

 This was a great read and thanks for the information.
 I just adopted two Nigerian dwarf male goats and now a third!
 They come next week.
 I am having a 6’ dog eared fence put around the entire property plus building a goat pen for them when I’m not home.
 I am using 4×4 poles in cement for my base and 4’ high 1”x2” wire so they don’t get their little horns stuck.
 I’m trying to make it really cute because it is my backyard .